-Will you win $42m?
-Mammoth Lotto Powerball prize up for grabs tonight
+Numbers announced for mammoth $42 million Lotto Powerball draw

-In about an hour, you could be $42 million richer.
+Are you $42 million richer?

-The staggering prize is up for grabs in tonight's Lotto draw and if claimed by a single player, would be the second-largest jackpot in New Zealand history.
+The numbers for tonight's staggering Lotto Powerball draw have just been announced, and if claimed by a single player, would be the second-largest jackpot in New Zealand history.

 Punters came out in droves to buy last-minute tickets ahead of tonight's draw, with queues snaking through the door of one Auckland dairy.